LowweeK75/DAWIconsGenerator/README.md

 ## Installing and executing
 - **Copy all resources** in your Python 3.1 enviromnment.
-I recommend creating a directory for this project
+I recommend creating a directory for this project.
 - Make sure that you allow the creation of subdirectories
 - **Edit the file tracks.json** with any text editor and adapt it to your needs, following the guidelines described in the script or below
 - For Python users : **execute icons-maker.py**